oapicf/pinterest-sdk/clients/go/generated/docs/CreateMMMReportResponseData.md

 `func (o *CreateMMMReportResponseData) UnsetMessage()`

 UnsetMessage ensures that no value is present for Message, not even an explicit nil
+### GetReportStatus

+`func (o *CreateMMMReportResponseData) GetReportStatus() BulkReportingJobStatus`

+GetReportStatus returns the ReportStatus field if non-nil, zero value otherwise.

+### GetReportStatusOk

+`func (o *CreateMMMReportResponseData) GetReportStatusOk() (*BulkReportingJobStatus, bool)`

+GetReportStatusOk returns a tuple with the ReportStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReportStatus

+`func (o *CreateMMMReportResponseData) SetReportStatus(v BulkReportingJobStatus)`

+SetReportStatus sets ReportStatus field to given value.

+### HasReportStatus

+`func (o *CreateMMMReportResponseData) HasReportStatus() bool`

+HasReportStatus returns a boolean if a field has been set.

 ### GetStatus

 `func (o *CreateMMMReportResponseData) GetStatus() string`